corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/network-bootstrapper.md

 node configurations from a common directory to generate the network parameters file, which is then copied to all the nodes’ directories.
 It also copies each node’s node-info file to every other node so that they can all be visible to each other.

-You can find out more about network maps and network parameters from [The network map](network-map.md).
+You can find out more about network maps and network parameters from network-map.

 ## Bootstrapping a test network